Mark Henry Belanger

 Slick-fielding shortstop Mark Belanger won eight Gold Gloves during his eighteen-year big league career, spent almost exclusively with the Baltimore Orioles.
 Despite hitting just .228 with 20 home runs in his career, he was an integral part of the Orioles' glory years in the late 1960s and early 1970s.

 After attending Pittsfield High School, Belanger was signed by the Orioles and scout Joe Cusick in 1962 for a $35,000 bonus.
 He made his pro debut that summer but missed the entire next season due to military service.
 He came back in 1964 and played 381 games in the minors over the next three seasons, earning cups of coffee in the majors with Baltimore in 1965 and 1966.
 He was in the big leagues for good in 1967, backing up shortstop Luis Aparicio and second baseman Davey Johnson.
 That year, on April 30th, he entered a game against the Detroit Tigers in the 9th inning, replacing Woodie Held at second base.
 Baltimore pitchers Steve Barber and Stu Miller had combined to hold Detroit hitless over 8 2/3 innings, but Belanger dropped a throw from Aparicio, allowing the winning Tiger run to score on an error.
 The game was the first no-hit loss in major league history.

-Belanger failed to hit a home run in 1971 but won his second Gold Glove; the team returned to the World Series for the third straight year, but lost in seven games to the Pittsburgh Pirates.
+Belanger failed to hit a home run in 1971 but won his second Gold Glove; the team returned to the World Series for the third straight year but lost in seven games to the Pittsburgh Pirates.
 After hitting just .186 in 1972, he again went homerless the next summer.
-However, that year, he began a streak of six straight Gold Glove seasons.
+That year, he began a streak of six straight Gold Glove seasons.
 In 1976, he hit .270 with a career-high 27 stolen bases and played in the All-Star Game for the only time in his career.
 By 1979, he was a platoon player, splitting time at shortstop with Kiko Garcia.
-The Orioles reached the World Series again, falling to the Pittsburgh Pirates, again in seven games, but Belanger struggled at the plate in the postseason, going 1-for-11.
-He ended his career by playing one season with the Los Angeles Dodgers in 1982.
+The Orioles reached the World Series again, falling to the Pirates in seven, but Belanger struggled at the plate in the postseason, going 1-for-11.
+He ended his career with one season with the Los Angeles Dodgers in 1982.